gemini-oss/starfleet/mkdocs/developerGuide/primaryComponents/workerShips/Overview.md

 All Starfleet Worker Ship plugins _**must**_ sub-class the `StarfleetWorkerShip` class.
 This class is very simple and serves a few main purposes:

 1. It's used to define the name of the ship - this is the value that is used to locate the ship's configuration entry
+1. It's used to define the ship's fan out strategy - i.e. does this worker need to run in all AWS accounts or regions?
 1. It's used to define the configuration Marshmallow schema
 1. It's used to define the payload Marshmallow schema
 1. It has a function to load (and verify) the payload template